Ma-Yier/RatGene/README.md

 ### Usage
 + `[~,knockouts] = RatGene(model,targetMet)` returns the deletion strategy of the `targetMet` in the `model`.
 + `[~,knockouts] = RatGene(model,targetMet,'biomass',biomass,'carbon',carbon,'oxygen',oxygen)` returns the deletion strategy of the `targetMet` in the `model` of which the biomass growth reaction, the carbon source exchange reaction and the oxygen source exchange reaction are assigned.
+* `[~,knockouts] = RatGene(model,targetMet,'LBbiomass',LBbiomass,'LBcarbon',LBcarbon,'LBoxygen',LBoxygen)` returns the deletion strategy of the `targetMet` in the `model` with the minimum threshold of three reactions assigned.

 ***
 ### Running Examples